cremich/promptz-mcp/README.md

 - "List available prompts from promptz.dev"
 - "Search for CLI prompts about JavaScript"
-- "Show me the prompt called 'React Component Generator'"
+- "Show me the prompt called 'React Component Documentation'"
+- "Use the React Component Documentation prompt to improve my documentation"

 ## Security Considerations

-This server only provides read access to prompts and does not implement any write operations.
+- This server only provides read access to prompts and does not implement any write operations
+- API credentials are stored in your MCP client's configuration file
+- All communication with the promptz.dev API is done via HTTPS
+- The server logs to a file in your home directory (~/.promptz/logs/mcp-server.log)